atef-najar/adcb/usecase6-procurementStatusTrackingSystem/README.md

 Submission Requirements:
 Source code for your application.
 A brief documentation explaining how to set up and use your application.
-Where would you take this and
+Where would you take this type of functionality.

 Resources:
-Documentation for the LLM API
+Documentation for the LLM API.
 Sample CSV files for testing your application.
-Note: Ensure that your application handles errors gracefully, especially those related to API limits, network issues, or malformed input files.